-Who's calling the shots at Stormont?
+Who's calling the shots on NI policy?

 University tuition fees is a hot topic that has been the remit of DfE for several years, with both Ulster University and Queen's University lobbying for a rise in fees as part of their campaign for more sustainable university funding.

-It's a decision, however, that civil servants are reluctant to take, meaning it probably won't be looked at until a minister is back in place.
+It is a decision, however, that civil servants are reluctant to take, meaning it probably won't be looked at until a minister is back in place.

 Department of Education (DoE)